HEFCE Scholarships for 2-Year MA Programmes in Language-based Area Studies

 - MA Linguistics and a Language (Japanese/Korean/Arabic)

-- Applicants must possess a first class or 2:1 honours degree from a UK university or equivalent institution recognised by SOAS.
+- Applicants must possess or expect to be awarded a first class or 2:1 honours degree from a UK university.

 - Applicants must have applied for admission to pursue a relevant Master’s programme by the application deadline.
 Applicants must meet the English language condition of their offer.
 If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.